Unit of Work Pattern¶

 By default, the framework automatically manages the lifecycle of database transactions.
 For more details, refer to the Transactions section.

-If you need to manage transactions manually, the framework provides the IUnitOfWork
+If you need to manage transactions manually, the framework provides the IUnitOfWork and ITransactionUnitOfWork interfaces and their implementations.

 -